OGGM/oggm/docs/contributing.rst

     pytest .

-The tests can run for several minutes.
+Running the tests will take several minutes.
 If everything worked fine, you should see something like::

     ==== test session starts ====